 The rest of the course is very enjoyable and it was in excellent shape all the way around.
 From tee to green, it was lush and beautiful, though a bit soggy for us that early in the morning.
 I was in the second group off the tee and we got around the course at a nice early morning pace, which was exactly what I was hoping for given the rest of the day I had planned.

 In my opinion, Brickyard Crossing is a must-play if you are in the Indianapolis area.
-It may not be the most incredible layout you ever play–or even in this area–but it’s a solid Dye layout with a rich history and extremely unique setting.
+It may not be the most incredible layout you ever play—or even in this area that seems to have a lot of great golf—but it’s a solid Dye layout with a rich history and extremely unique setting.
 Playing next to and within the Speedway track is as Indy as it gets, so it’s an excellent representation of this city.

 Some pictures from Brickyard Crossing at the Indianapolis Motor Speedway (8/12/12):

 And then you get to Hole 7, which is the first one inside the racetrack.
 Unfortunately, there are no elevated views to show the track itself, but you can see all the grandstands and stuff from course level.

 The next few holes are back outside the track, but run alongside the back of the grandstands (Turn 3, according to the guy I was playing with who also happened to work at the Speedway).

 Though I wanted to go check out the Speedway’s museum, I didn’t have much time to waste.
 My next destination was Stanwood, Michigan—a 5.5 hour drive away—where I had another round planned for the early evening.

 Originally, I was going to play twice in Indy today (with the second round being at The Fort, which I was able to play yesterday), but I got a great stay and play package deal at the Tullymore/St. Ives Resort up here in Michigan.